 They are part of our new wave of episodes we are spending a lot more time on.
 We are doing this for all of 2019, but we will only be able to keep spending this amount of time beyond this point if we get more support from you, our listeners on patreon, so do please consider supporting us if you can.
 If you can’t, no problem, please just share our episodes on social media!

 - Part 1

-Part 2 is available now for our patreon supporters.
-It will be available for everyone next week.
-The bonus episode with more info about homophobia at the time, about Martha’s activism before Stonewall, about Martin’s time hanging out at the Stonewall and more is exclusively for our patreon supporters.
+- Bonus episode – with more info about homophobia at the time, about Martha’s activism before Stonewall, about Martin’s time hanging out at the Stonewall and more is exclusively for our patreon supporters.

 We’ve produced a range of merchandise commemorating the 50th anniversary of the Stonewall rebellion, and the ensuing Gay Liberation Front and Pride.
 Proceeds help fund our work, as well as activism today by original participants in the riots and the GLF.
 Check it out here: shop.workingclasshistory.com

 Message painted on the front of the Stonewall Inn after the first riot by the Mattachine Society calling for calm.
 It was ignored! – Photograph by Fred McDarrah – fredwmcdarrah.com

 - The most detailed historical account of the rebellion is in the book Stonewall: the riots that started the gay revolution by David Carter (although readers should bear in mind that it was written in 1993, so some of the language in it would now be considered transphobic)